Source code for C_ActivateWindow

 Information

-This source code also uses our C_DesktopWaiter module.
+Part of this source code conditionally uses our C_DesktopWaiter module.
 You can also download it at our website.

 Since Windows 98 and Windows 2000, Windows has become more strict in which applications can bring their window to the foreground.
 The consequence of this is that calling e.g. SetForegroundWindow, ActivateWindow and BringWindowToTop doesn't guarantee your window will be on top of all other windows with the input focus on it.
 See the MSDN information on SetForegroundWindow for all the circumstances and exclusions.
 There are some 'hacks' floating around the Internet that rely on the function AttachThreadInput, the ('deprecated') function SwitchToThisWindow and the function SystemParametersInfo(SPI_SETFOREGROUNDLOCKTIMEOUT).
 But I feel uncomfortable using some of these and/or I didn't even get them to work reliably on my Windows XP SP3 box; it seems Windows is enforcing the rules more and more every day.